2026-05-14

 }

-The CodeCompare shows the most informative diff — same algorithm, different width.
+The CodeCompare shows the most informative diff — same polynomial core, different width.
 See the repo for all four variants and the polynomial helpers.

 Headline numbers